annaDostoevskaya/TetrisByAnnaD/readme.txt

 starting with "game_*" contain platform-independent code that must not be modified during porting.

-The "algs.cpp" file and "mmath.cpp" contain extremely specific code, and if the "mmath.cpp" is just slow and there is a better alternative (the standard library, "std::sin" function is faster then "Sin", I checked), then the "algs.cpp" file contains code that depends
+The "base_algs.cpp" file and "base_math.cpp" contain extremely specific code, and if the "base_math.cpp" is just slow and there is a better alternative (the standard library, "std::sin" function is faster then "Sin", I checked), then the "algs.cpp" file contains code that depends